 - Mobile app: Given the changing nature of the workplace, a mobile version of HCM is convenient to use.
 Many HCM providers offer scaled-down versions of the application for mobile; however, it is important the user experience is consistent across devices.

-- Analytics and reporting: By analysing key transactional data and trends, HCM software should provide insight on cost, compliance and workforce components.
+- Analytics and reporting: By analyzing key transactional data and trends, HCM software should provide insight on cost, compliance and workforce components.

 - Scalability: Vendors offer different HCM deployment plans depending on the organization size.
 By opting for a scalable HCM system, you are in effect future proofing your organization against technological advancements and market factors.